aead/chacha20/README.md

  - 1.5.3
  - 1.5.4
  - 1.6.x
  - 1.7 (currently rc5)

 Notice, that the code is only tested on amd64 and x86.
-On amd64 machines the CPU feature [SSE2](https://en.wikipedia.org/wiki/SSE2 "Wikipedia") is requiremented.
+On amd64 machines the CPU feature [SSE2](https://en.wikipedia.org/wiki/SSE2 "Wikipedia") is required.

 ### Installation
 Install in your GOPATH: `go get -u github.com/aead/chacha20`